toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-dns.md

-# For turning your pi into a DNS server for private hostnames
+# For turning your pi into a DNS server for private hostnames (using BIND9)
 This is so that you can refer to domain names rather than private ips in your code and manage name resolution here. https://www.ionos.ca/digitalguide/server/configuration/how-to-make-your-raspberry-pi-into-a-dns-server/ https://arstechnica.com/gadgets/2020/08/understanding-dns-anatomy-of-a-bind-zone-file/